CS

 Feature Showdown

-The Alfa Romeo Stelvio features a 8.8-inch touchscreen, while the BMW X3 gets a 14.9-inch display.
+The Alfa Romeo Stelvio features a 8.8-inch touchscreen paired with a 12.3-inch digital dash, while the BMW X3 gets a 14.9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Alfa Romeo Stelvio stands out with Apple CarPlay, ventilated seats, power tailgate and ambient lighting that you will not find on the BMW X3.
-The BMW X3 counters with wireless Apple CarPlay/Android Auto and wireless charging.
+The Alfa Romeo Stelvio stands out with Apple CarPlay, ventilated seats, power tailgate, Harman Kardon audio and ambient lighting that you will not find on the BMW X3.
+The BMW X3 counters with wireless Apple CarPlay/Android Auto, wireless charging and Bowers & Wilkins audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain